- About Us

 Step Three – Classroom Visit

 Students wishing to transfer into grades 1 – 5 must have a two-day classroom visit.
-Students applying to grades 6 – 8 must have a week-long visit.
+Students applying to grades 6 – 8 must have at least a three-day visit.
 This is an important step in the application process: it helps the student to get a sense of the school, and it allows the teacher to interact closely with the student.

 Step Four – Acceptance letters, contracts and deposits